Canon 1D Mark II N vs Nikon P900

 - More modern: Reflects 9 years and 6 months of technical progress since the 1D Mark II N launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the P900 emerges as the winner of the match-up (20 : 17 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the P900 is the clear winner of the contest (21 : 17 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 1D Mark II N and the Nikon P900 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.